Railroad Terms

 Doorslammer

-Slang for a passenger trainman.
+A passenger trainman.
 Usually used by freight trainmen who are adept at station switching, and all the other skills needed in general freight service.

 Drag

-Drawbar Horsepower
+Drawbar horsepower

 The total horsepower of a locomotive less the amount of horsepower that it takes to move the locomotive itself; the balance being available to pull the load.

-Drill Track
+Drill track

 A track connecting with the ladder track, over which locomotives and cars move back and forth in switching.